SymmetricDevs/Dev-Docs/README.md

 Or if you're a freak there's the nix flake ;)

-For most PR's however its probably not necessary to actually install mdbook and check because, its like, markdown.
+For most PRs, however, it's probably not necessary to actually install mdbook and check because it's just Markdown.